akshit-bansal11/color-space/README.md

   * **Blocks:** Get inspired by browsing a massive, filterable grid of individual color blocks.
   * **Palettes:** Explore a curated library of beautiful, pre-built color palettes suitable for any project.
   * **Gradients:** Browse a grand library of stunning gradients, filterable by mood.
   * **Extractor (AI):** Utilize the Gemini API to automatically extract a complete color palette from any uploaded image.
+(Requires user's Gemini API Key)
   * **Converter:** Instantly convert color codes between **HEX**, **RGB**, and **HSL**.
 Also converts gradient definitions between **Vanilla CSS** and **Tailwind CSS** classes.

 -----